Life, as you may have noticed, can be quirky.

 At first glance, you (and my parents) might ask, “Exactly how did this prepare you for life, Jeff?”

-I ostensibly listened to rock, rock and roll.
+I ostensibly listened to rock and roll, then rock.
 Certainly not jazz.
-Yet it happens that I occasionally trip over a piece of music that I knew from my record collection of back then, something so obscure, so off-my-beaten path, that I ask myself how in the world I had the fortune, prescience or just plain dumb blind circumstantiality to have gotten exposed to it.
+Yet it happens that I occasionally trip over a record I know from my record collection of back then, something so obscure, so off-my-beaten path, that I ask myself how in the world I had the fortune, prescience or just plain dumb blind circumstantiality to have gotten exposed to it.

-I just tripped over a lovely clip of my main man Bill Evans playing with guitarist Kenny Burrell.
-Had a Kenny Burrell album.
+I just tripped over a lovely clip of my main man Bill Evans playing with guitarist Kenny Burrell, and remembered I hadd a Kenny Burrell album.
 I knew “Kind of Blue.”
 I listened to Ravi Shankar even before I knew who his daughter would be.
 I had stolen two Israeli albums (the Dudaim and Yaffa Yarkoni) from my sister which I still remember well and have served me in good stead over the years.
 Hell, I even listened to the soundtrack from “Orpheu Negro”.

 In 1959, French director Marcel Camus made a Brazilian film called “Black Orpheus” (“Orfeu Negro“), an allegorical treatment of the Orpheus myth set during Carnival in a shanty town.
 The film featured music that ranged from samba to bossa nova, written partly by Antonio Carlos Jobim, and included a couple of songs by Luiz Bonfá, including the famous ‘Manhã de Carnaval’.